-Obstructive sleep apnea is when a child briefly stops breathing while sleeping.
-It happens because of a blockage in the upper airway.
-This is the passages through the nose and mouth to the windpipe and lungs.
-The pause in breathing may occur many times in a night, disrupting the child’s sleep.
+Obstructive sleep apnea is a condition in which a child briefly stops breathing while sleeping.
+These pauses in breathing may occur many times in a night, disrupting the child’s sleep.
 He or she may wake up gasping for air.

 The muscles in the head and neck help keep the upper airway open.
 When a child falls asleep, these muscles tend to relax.
-That allows tissues to fold closer together.
-If the airway is partially closed while awake, falling asleep may cause the passage to close completely.
+This allows tissues in the airway to fold closer together, which may cause the passage to close completely.

 - Being overweight